thoughtspot/cs_tools/docs/tutorial/intro.md

     </center>

-??? abstract "You might need to expand it"
+??? abstract "Click to expand me.."
     <center>
     <b>in order to see all the detailed information.</b>